AdebayoIbrahim/Fictional-Hosting-Site/README.md

 # Fictional-Hosting-Site
-Hoster Is A Fictional Site Created With Hml Sass and JS, This Project Was Created just To Implement Sass
+Hoster Is A Fictional Site Created With Hml Css, Sass and jS, This Project Was Created just To Implement Sass